SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_create_lxc_summary.md

 ## Output & Error Handling

 *   **Output:** Detailed logs indicating the steps taken (check existence, parse config, run `pct create`, run `pct start`) and the results.
-*   **Error Handling:** Standard exit codes (0 for success, non-zero for failure) to communicate status to the orchestrator.
+*   **Error Handling:** Specific exit codes (0 for success, 2 for invalid input/config, 3 for container creation failure, 4 for container start failure) to communicate status to the orchestrator.
 Detailed logging provides context for any failures.